Hamza-611/Social-Humanoid-Robot/README.md

 NAO Functions & Sensors: Merged files of both previous ones.

-We first did the functions and sensors sepeartely as we did not want code to clash.
+We first did the functions and sensors separately as we did not want code to clash.
 Lastly, we merged it once all sensors & functions were working.

+Any issues:

+Email: ST20196363@outlook.cardiffmet.ac.uk